 - Baby Apaisyl: Our lucky number 7 item!
 I call this the magical cream.
 I cannot believe how quickly it vanished Hannah's awful and scary mosquito bites.
 I have used it one or two other times on bug bites that the kids have complained about, and once we used it at the beach when my husband complained about a sting on his arm after swimming in the water (no idea what was in the water) and in all cases in has been effective.
 This is one of those things that you are better off looking for in a pharmacy in the country you are in.
 If you are really worried take your favorite bug bite cream with you from home but Baby Apaisyl is what we found in France and in Italy we ended up buying a different brand as recommended by the pharmacist.
 Basically, it is not worth paying for something like this to be shipped from overseas.
 You are better off visiting a local pharmacy at your destination unless of course are going to a remote location or one with language barriers.

 Remember that this is just my first aid kit.
 The zip lock bag containing these 7 items goes with us everywhere.
 I did bring a few other "medicines" with us, but those stay home unless we need them.
 Perhaps a post for another time.

 The 1 that got away...

-After our summer vacation to Sicily this past summer, I realized that my first aid kit was definitely lacking one very important essential, needed by all who want to enjoy the Mediterranean Sea and the beautiful beaches.
+After our summer vacation to Sicily during the summer of 2017, I realized that my first aid kit was definitely lacking one very important essential, needed by all who want to enjoy the Mediterranean Sea and the beautiful beaches.
 Unfortunately we learned this the hard way, after my daughter was stung on both legs by the evil jellyfish.